-In accordance with SFFAS 5, Accounting for Liabilities of the Federal Government, as amended by SFFAS 12, Recognition of Contingent Liabilities Arising from Litigation, DLA GF recognizes contingent liabilities in DLA GF's Balance Sheets and Statements of Net Cost when the loss is determined to be probable and the amount can be estimated.
+In accordance with SFFAS 5, Accounting for Liabilities of the Federal Government, as amended by SFFAS 12, Recognition of Contingent Liabilities Arising from Litigation: An Amendment of SFFAS 5, Accounting for Liabilities of the Federal Government.
+DLA GF recognizes contingent liabilities in DLA GF's Balance Sheets and Statements of Net Cost when the loss is determined to be probable and reasonably estimable.
 In the event of an adverse judgment against the Government, some of the liabilities may be payable from the U.S. Treasury.
-DLA GF evaluates all contingent liabilities based on three criteria; probable, reasonably possible, and remote.
+DLA GF evaluates all contingent liabilities based on three criteria: probable, reasonably possible, and remote.